 Fill the vase with water and let stand for 24 hours to allow the chlorine in the water to evaporate.
 The chlorine may cause the leaves of the plants to yellow, so it’s best to let it stay out overnight.

-You can add a couple of ceramic fish to the bottom of the vase but I caution you against adding real fish.
+You can add a couple of ceramic fish to the bottom of the vase, but again, I caution you against adding real fish.

 Caring For Your Tabletop Indoor Water Garden

 Pond plants are meant to be kept in an outdoor environment.
-In my experience they last quite a long time in an indoor garden, but eventually they will need to be replaced.
+In my experience, they last quite a long time in an indoor garden, but eventually, they will need to be replaced.

 However, if your practiced green thumb allows the plants to thrive so much that they multiply, you can move them to your outside pond or even make up another indoor water garden to give away as a gift.

 I’ve gotten a few comments over the years since this post was originally published.
 Some people have said their water plants have turned yellow.